askmeegs/build-a-platform-with-krm/2-how-krm-works/README.md

 #### 3. **Explore the CymbalBank kustomize overlays.**

 kustomize allows for pre-baked "flavors" of a set of Kubernetes manifests, called [overlays](https://kubectl.docs.kubernetes.io/guides/config_management/components/), which helps reduce manual editing of YAML files, while allowing multiple flavors to use the same source YAML.
-The README in the `cymbalbank-app-config` root directory details the differences between the prod and dev overlays (different # of deployment replicas, and different `env` variable values.)
+The README in the `cymbalbank-app-config` root directory details the differences between the demo, prod, and dev overlays (different # of deployment replicas, and different `env` variable values.)

 Both overlays rely on the same base manifests for each CymbalBank service.
 For instance, view the `userservice` base manifests: